open/close all folders

 Voiced by: Ryoko Shiraishi (All-Star Battle)A colony of zooplankton that gained a Stand when Pucci threw a Stand disc into the ocean.
-Its Stand is Foo Fighters, but the Stand and the user can't be considered separate entities in any sense of the phrase; even Foo Fighters' ability simply amounts to manipulating the plankton it's made from (although, as with any other stand, the applications are diverse).
+Its Stand is named Foo Fighters.
+The line between Stand and user are rather blurry, and Foo Fighters' ability simply amounts to manipulating the plankton it's made from (although, as with any other stand, the applications are diverse).
 After its defeat and befriending by Jolyne, it decides to possess the corpse of a female prisoner named Atroe.
 She is named after the alternative rock band Foo Fighters.

 - Ambiguous Gender: Well, she originally has No Biological Sex, so it makes sense.
 While her body is female, her behavior isn't especially masculine or feminine, and while she uses the feminine pronoun "atashi" (most likely emulating Jolyne), her speech patterns are rather masculine.
 The characters and fandom always refer F.F. with "She/Her" pronouns.

 - Anime Hair: It's way too smooth to actually look like hair.
 It's more like someone stuck half a broken eggshell on her head.